Considerations in Geckos as Pets: Legal Obligations and Welfare Standards

 • While geckos are generally low-maintenance, they still require regular attention to ensure they are healthy.
 Handling geckos properly is necessary to avoid stress or injury.
 Some geckos are more sociable than others, and owners should understand their behavior to ensure a positive pet experience.

-See also The legal aspects of owning venomous reptiles
+See also The legal implications of owning an owl as a pet

 3. Ethical Sourcing and Breeding